Mac Data Management: Free Up Storage Space on Mac

 Store in iCloud: You are able to store the files from Desktop and Documents locations to iCloud Drive.
 For all of the full-resolution photos and videos, you can store them in iCloud Photo Library.
 When you need an original file, you can click on the download icon or just open it to save them on your Mac.

 Optimize Storage: You can easily optimize storage for iTunes movies, TV shows and attachments.
-For example, it cannot be easier when you are looking for a way in how to delete movies from Mac.
+For example, it can't be easier when you are looking for a way in how to delete movies from Mac.
+Or, you're able to clean up "Other" storage on Mac with this option.

 Empty Trash Automatically: If your files have been in Trash for more than 30 days, they would be permanently deleted.